 David Zarfes, Joan E. Neal

 Telecommunications Law and Regulation

 This is an introductory course looking at the regulatory regimes in the U.S. that apply to telephony (both wireline and wireless) and the infrastructure of the Internet.
 In particular, this course will explore the legal and policy history behind such regulation and the difficulty of classifying new technologies and applying these regulatory regimes in a world of rapidly converging technologies.
 This course will not cover mass media regulation (broadcast television and radio, or cable television).
 Prior (or simultaneous) completion of a course in administrative law and/or antitrust law is helpful, but not required.
-Grades will be based upon class participation, a few short reaction/advocacy papers, and a final in-class exam.
+Grades will be based upon class participation and a few short reaction/advocacy papers.

 Joan E. Neal